Expanding Therapies, Indications and Implications for Payors

 Gene therapies represent unprecedented treatment potential as well as financial challenges.
 They are evaluated by the FDA on the basis of efficacy, safety and manufacturing capability.
 The gene therapy pipeline has slowed somewhat due to the impacts of COVID-19 and additional FDA data requests.

-The FDA expects to approve up to 20 gene and cell therapies per year by 2025.Date provided is either FDA-established PDUFA date or best internal estimates from Pipeline Services.
-Current as of 11/1/2021.
+The FDA expects to approve up to 20 gene and cell therapies per year by 2025.3

 Some anticipated 2022 gene therapies include: